Fort Osage

+Former fort in Missouri, U.S.

 The Upper Mississippi River during the War of 1812.
 1: Fort Belle Fontaine U.S. headquarters; 2: Fort Osage, abandoned 1813; 3: Fort Madison, defeated 1813; 4: Fort Shelby, defeated 1814; 5: Battle of Rock Island Rapids, July 1814 and the Battle of Credit Island, Sept.
 1814; 6: Fort Johnson, abandoned 1814; 7: Fort Cap au Gris and the Battle of the Sink Hole, May 1815.

 Fort Osage (also known as Fort Clark or Fort Sibley) was an early 19th-century factory trading post run by the United States Government in western Missouri on the American frontier; it was located in present-day Sibley, Missouri.
 The Treaty of Fort Clark, signed with certain members of the Osage Nation in 1808, called for the United States to establish Fort Osage as a trading post and to protect the Osage from tribal enemies.

 It was one of three forts established by the U.S. Army to establish control over the newly acquired Louisiana Purchase territories west of the Mississippi River.
 Fort Madison in SE Iowa was built to control trade and pacify Native Americans in the Upper Mississippi River region.
 Fort Belle Fontaine, near St. Louis, controlled the mouth of the Missouri at the Mississippi.

 Fort Osage ceased operations in the 1820s as the Osage in subsequent treaties had ceded the rest of their land in Missouri to the US.
 A replica of the fort was constructed on the site between 1948 and 1961.
 The Fort Osage school district (including Fort Osage High School), which serves northeast Independence and the surrounding area, was named after it.